ColonolNutty/Sims4CommunityLibrary/README.md

 What is the workflow for working with S4CL?
-- Create a project based off of the [Template Project|https://github.com/ColonolNutty/s4cl-template-project]
+- Create a project based off of the [https://github.com/ColonolNutty/s4cl-template-project](Template Project)
-- Use the green button in the top right [The Main Page|https://github.com/ColonolNutty/Sims4CommunityLibrary] to download this project as a zip file.
+- Use the green button in the top right [https://github.com/ColonolNutty/Sims4CommunityLibrary](The Main Page) to download this project as a zip file.
 - In your project, create another directory called `S4CL`.
 - Open the downloaded project and copy the `Scripts/sims4communitylibrary` folder into the `S4CL` folder we created in the previous step.
 - Right click the `S4CL` folder -> Mark Directory as -> Sources Root